The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 He planned for them to capitalize on this knowledge, to be enlightened by his ingenuity, and to use their imaginations to produce their own handiwork.

-He also wanted them to build a blissful community of offspring who would be likewise inspired by the grandeur of the world and the creativity of those born before them.
+He also wanted them to build a blissful community of offspring who would similarly be inspired by the grandeur of the world and the creativity of those born before them.

-- a desire to self-actualize, so they would create art, architecture, literature, music, humor, etc. and thereby establish cultures
+• A desire to self-actualize, so they would create such things as art, architecture, literature, music, and humor and thereby establish cultures

 Adam and Eve’s unique inception, divine resemblance, esteemed position, exceptional attributes, and managerial responsibilities distinguished them from the other kinds of animal life that God made.